stgeorges/pythonscripts/README.md

 =================

-mixed pythonpcript and rhinocommon scripts for Rhino 5
+mixed pythonscript and rhinocommon scripts for Rhino 5